 SUSTAINABLY GROWN WINE

 Our vineyard is farmed on active hope for the future – the future of our farmland, and the future of all our children.
-We are working to do everything we can do to build resilience in the landscape, stability in the watershed, and justice for the people who work the land.
+We have farmed without herbicides since 2009.
+We work to build resilience in the landscape, stability in the watershed, and justice for the people who work the land.

-Over the years we have joined forces with our neighbors and colleagues to develop certification programs and collaborative efforts to promote sustainability in our landscape.
+Over the years we have joined forces with our neighbors and colleagues in collaborative efforts to promote sustainability in our landscape.

 LIVE Certified Vineyard

 Ted Casteel of Bethel Heights was one of the founders of LIVE, a sustainability certification program for vineyards inaugurated in 1997.
 LIVE certifies the reduction or elimination of off-farm inputs on the farm by reliance on natural processes and enhanced biodiversity.